jluna0413/CultivAREmergent/docs/generated/README.md

 -   `delete_breeder(breeder_id)`:
     -   Deletes a breeder from the database.
     -   `breeder_id` (int): The ID of the breeder to delete.
-    -   Returns `{"success": True}` on success, `{"success": False, "error": str}` on failure (e.g., breeder not found, or if there are strains associated with this breeder).
+    -   Returns `{"success": True}` on success, `{"success": False, "error": str}` on failure (e.g., breeder not found, or if there are cultivars associated with this breeder).

 **Example Usage:**